chtien18/chtien18.github.io/pages/info.md

 **Curriculum:**

-Hoang-Tien Cao (Tien Cao-hoang) currently is PhD student at [Mechanical Engineering Department, National Central University, Taiwan](https://www.me.ncu.edu.tw/).
+Hoang-Tien Cao (Tien Cao-hoang) is currently a lecturer and researcher at [the Faculty of Mechanical Engineering, Can Tho University, Vietnam](https://en.ctu.edu.vn/).
+He obtained his PhD degree in [Mechanical Engineering Department, National Central University, Taiwan](https://www.me.ncu.edu.tw/).
 He obtained his Master degree in Automatic Control Engineering in February 2014 at Faculty of Electrical & Electronics Engineering, [Ho Chi Minh City University of Technology](http://www.hcmut.edu.vn/en), Ho Chi Minh city, Vietnam.
 From 2012, he has been working as a lecturer at [Can Tho University](http://ctu.edu.vn/en).
 His research interests include internet of things, comunication technology, automatic control system and cloud computing, as well as their applications in wireless sensor network, embedded system, programmable logic controller etc.

 ## Publications